Whole Grain Consumption: Where do Americans Land?

 In a recent study by Post Foods, it was discovered that most Americans are not getting their daily recommended amount of dietary fiber from their diets.
-According to research, nine out of 10 Americans don't get enough.
+Whole grain consumption is important, and all people should become aware of the amount they should have in their diet.
+According to research, nine out of 10 Americans don’t get enough.
 Some of the most common sources of fiber for Americans sources cereals and bread.
 Fortified cereals have recently emerged as a way to increase the amount of dietary fiber adults consume, but the relationship between whole grains and fiber is often not completely understood by consumers and even medical professionals.

 Another study from the University of Minnesota St. Paul found that a large portion of Americans are getting no whole grains in their diets.
 The study revealed that 39 percent of children and 42 percent of adults did not consume any whole grains on a regular basis, though the recommended amount is about three servings per day.